 7. Test with Different Components

-• If possible, test the laptop with a different AC adapter and battery to rule out issues with the original components.
+If you can, test the laptop with an alternative AC adapter and battery first to eliminate any trouble with the original parts.

 Preventive Measures

-2. Regular Maintenance: Clean the battery contacts and charging port periodically to prevent dirt buildup or corrosion.
+Regular Maintenance: The battery contacts and charging port should be cleaned periodically to avoid dirt accumulation or corrosion.

-3. Software Updates: Keep the operating system, drivers, and BIOS firmware updated to ensure compatibility and performance.
+Software Updates: The operating system, drivers, and BIOS firmware should be kept updated to make sure they are compatible and working at their best.

-4. Battery Care: Avoid deep discharges and excessive heat, as these can shorten the lifespan of the battery.
+Battery Care: Don’t do deep discharges and expose to too much heat because these will shorten the life of the battery.

-5. Use Genuine Parts: Use genuine Lenovo AC adapters and batteries to ensure compatibility and safety.
+Use Genuine Parts: Use original Lenovo AC adapters and batteries to make sure of compatibility and safety.

 User Experiences and Testimonials